 The Core monitoring program was designed to measure compliance with permit conditions and trend analysis.
-Four major components comprise the program; (1) coastal oceanography and water quality, (2) sediment quality, (3) benthic infaunal community health, and (4) fish and macroinvertebrate community health, which includes fish tissue contaminant concentrations.
+Four major components comprise the program: (1) coastal oceanography and water quality, (2) sediment quality, (3) benthic infaunal community health, and (4) demersal fish and epibenthic macroinvertebrate community health, which include fish tissue contaminant concentrations.

 The District conducts SPS to provide information about relevant coastal processes that are not addressed by Core monitoring.
 These studies have included evaluating the physical and chemical processes that affect the fate and transport of the discharged wastewater, tracking wastewater particles, contributing to the development of ocean circulation models, and studying biological effects of the discharged effluent.
-Presently, the District is continuing studies of currents on the San Pedro Shelf, effects of endocrine disrupting compounds (EDC) on fish, and a sediment mapping study.
+Presently, the District is continuing a sediment mapping study and finalizing studies on the effects of endocrine disrupting compounds (EDC) on fish.
 The objective of the sediment mapping study is to determine the optimal sediment station array to accurately generate a map of the District's outfall footprint for sediment geochemistry analytes and benthic infaunal community metrics.
-This year the District conducted several studies to examine recent changes in infaunal assemblages near the outfall, collectively referred to as the ZID (zone of initial dilution) Investigation (see Chapters 5 and 7).
+The District also concluded a series of studies conducted over three years to examine recent changes in infaunal assemblages near the outfall, collectively referred to as the ZID (zone of initial dilution) Investigation (see Chapters 5 and 7).